fabiofranchino/fabiofranchino.com/content/log/2021-10-23-how-to-prepend-a-base-path-to-all-images-with-node.md

 ---
-title: How to prepend a base path to all images with Node
+title: How to prepend a base path to all relative  images with Node.js
 date: 2021-10-23 08:50:00 +0100
 ---

-How to prepend a base path to all relative images with Node

 To add further optimizations to my blog, I decided to use a CDN to serve optimized images and assets.